 Go into the offices of different academic members of staff and you will soon realise that there are many different ways of organising the resources you need to work with.
-The crucial thing is that you develop a system for filing and retrieving resources that works for you.
+The crucial thing is that you develop systems for planning your time, organising and retrieving resources that work for you.

 Equally important is knowing when to stop organising your resources and to start working on them instead.
 Organising resources can be a work-avoidance strategy, but it is nevertheless a crucial step in any piece of academic work.
 The system you develop also has implications for what you do whilst you study, from the way you make and file your notes to the way you manage your time.